aroona89/learn-typescript/basic-concepts/arrays&methods/README.md

 ### map vs filter
 - filter() callback returns a boolean value (true or false)
 - map() callback returns a value that replaces the original element
+---
 ### forEach() method
+-  iterate over the array
+- Performs the specified action for each element in an array.
+- Modifies the original array (if the callback function mutates it)
+- Returns undefined (no return value)
+---
+### forEach vs Map
+- forEach is like a "do" operation (execute a task for each element)
+- map is like a "transform" operation (convert each element into something new)
+---